webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 This issue isn't limited to this case, it's just the easiest way to show a concrete example of not being able to get this info any other way.
-The point being, if you want pixel perfection, you can not just multiple some other measurement by `devicePixelRatio`.
+The point being, if you want pixel perfection, you can not just multiply some other measurement by `devicePixelRatio`.
 You must use `ResizeObserver` and `devicePixelContentBoxSize`.

 Note: Safari, as of November 2023, does not support `devicePixelContentBoxSize` nor does Safari change the `devicePixelRatio` in response to zooming.
 This means **It's impossible on Safari to display a 1x1 pixel perfect canvas**.
-Please com

 ## `content-box` vs `device-pixel-content-box`